alanjames1987/marilyn/README.md

 	this.on('someOtherServerEvent', function(data){

-		// pushes a new object into the _collection array
+		// pushes a new object into the _collection array and performs many other tasks
 		// this will trigger all the "create" callbacks this.create(data);